home-assistant/home-assistant.io/source/_integrations/plugwise.markdown

 ## Supported devices

 This integration supports Plugwise devices connected to a network connected hub called a **Smile**.
 You can connect to the Smile using your browser, their Plugwise App or this Home Assistant integration.
-There are 4 types of Smiles:
+There are 5 types of Smiles:

 - Full zonecontrol using the [Adam](https://www.plugwise.com/en_US/zonecontrol) using [additional devices](#devices-overview) such as smart valves and smart-plugs.
 - A stand-alone smart thermostat called [Anna](https://www.plugwise.com/en_US/products/anna).
 - For power monitoring there is one simply called the [P1](https://www.plugwise.com/en_US/products/smile-p1).
 - Although no longer sold, there also is support for Stretch, a gateway to create network connectivity for their older power products.
+- __Not supported yet__: The newest in the family, [Anna P1](https://www.plugwise.com/product/anna-p1/) cleverly uses energy (solar) information to transfer abundant energy in heatpump usage.

 Plugwise formerly sold power based products using a USB stick as the controller.
 This integration does not support the `Stick` directly, see [legacy power devices](#legacy-power-devices) for more information.